manuelfritsche/flow-consistency/README.md

 This is the PyTorch implementation of my project "Semi-Supervised Learning of Semantic Segmentation from Video".
 The project was supervised by Yuhua Chen and Stamatios Georgoulis.

+**Abstract**
+Training semantic segmentation models typically requires a large amount of pixel-wise annotations.
+Collecting these annotations is a laborious and expensive process.
+On the other hand, unlabeled videos can be collected at a much lower cost and contain rich information, such as how objects move.
+This thesis aims to leverage such information as an additional source of supervision.
+We investigate the problem in a semi-supervised setting, where only a small number of frames are annotated, while a large number of unlabeled frames are provided.
+We observe that pixels corresponding to the same object should have similar velocity.
+Motivated by this observation, we introduce a regularization loss, which uses the optical flow between two frames.
+It is designed to penalize inconsistencies between the optical flow and the prediction from the semantic segmentation model.
+This loss does not require any ground truth labels and can utilize the temporal information in unlabeled videos.
+In addition, the semantic segmentation is also supervised by annotated data through a commonly used cross entropy term.
+We evaluate our method on the Cityscapes dataset and compare it to a baseline that only uses cross entropy loss.
+Experiments are made with different amounts of annotated images, where we achieve significant performance gains over the baseline when using additional unlabeled data.
+The results demonstrate the effectiveness of the proposed method in cases where annotated data is limited.

 ### Installation